-Regulation 82
+Regulation 82 (as discussed in Informal-Informal 9 July 2025)

 Review of rates of payments

-1. The rates of payments under an existing system of payments shall be reviewed by the Council five years from the first date of commencement of Commercial Production in the Area and at intervals thereafter in accordance with applicable standards.
+1. The rates of payments under an existing system of payments referred to in Regulation 81 shall be reviewed by the Council five years from the first date of commencement of Commercial Production in the Area and at intervals thereafter in accordance with applicable standards.

-2. The Council, based on the recommendations of the Commission, may decide to adjust the rates of payments [taking into account the Resource Category and the level of maturity and development of Exploitation activities in the Area, as well as the principles under Article 13 of Annex III to the Convention and Section 8 of the Agreement].
+2. The Council, based on the recommendations of the Commission, may decide to adjust the rates of payments [taking into account the Resource Category and the level of maturity and development of Exploitation activities in the Area, as well as the objectives and principles under Article 13 of Annex III to the Convention and Section 8 of the Agreement respectively] (ARG, JAM keep).

 3. A review of the rates of payments shall consider all Resource Categories unless otherwise decided by the Council.

-4. An adjustment to the rates of payments shall [apply to all Contract Areas but shall] only apply by agreement between the Authority and the Contractor for Contract Areas where both of the following conditions are met:
+4. An adjustment to the rates of payments shall apply to all Contract Areas. [] (ARG, JAM del)

-(a) The first five years of Commercial Production in the Contract Area have not elapsed; and
+5. Without limiting the scope of any review by the Council, a review under this Regulation may include an adjustment to the [rate associated with any payment mechanism adopted under the [[rules, regulations, and procedures of the Authority, including any applicable Standards and taking into account any applicable Guidelines including the manner and basis of their calculation, as well as the establishment of rates of payments for new relevant metals or Minerals that are likely to be commercially exploited during the next review cycle.]]

-(b) The Contractor does not hold rights to another Contract Area of the same Resource Category for which the first five years of Commercial Production has elapsed.
+(ITA define “system of payment”)

-5. Without limiting the scope of any review by the Council, a review under this Regulation may include an adjustment to the [rate associated with any payment mechanism adopted under the [rules, regulations, and procedures of the Authority,] [including any applicable Standards and taking into account any applicable Guidelines] including the manner and basis of their calculation, as well as the establishment of rates of payments for new relevant metals or Minerals that are likely to be commercially exploited during the next review cycle.]
+(ARG include “equalization measure”)